sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 ##Updating

 See (Updating Your Security Provider to Protect Against SSL Exploits)[http://developer.android.com/training/articles/security-gms-provider.html].
-Not clear if updates `BoringSSL` or just the Java `AndroidOpenSSL` SPI.
+Not clear if updates `BoringSSL` or just the Java `AndroidOpenSSL` SPI (or both).